miragejs/ember-cli-mirage/docs/latest/defining-routes.md

 })
 ```

-Mirage uses Pretender.js to intercept HTTP requests, so confer [its docs]() to see the full API for the request object.
+Mirage uses Pretender.js to intercept HTTP requests, so check out [its docs]() to see the full API for the request object.

 ## Dynamic status codes and HTTP headers

-By default, Mirage sets the response code of a response based on the HTTP verb being used:
+By default, Mirage sets the HTTP code of a response based on the verb being used:

   - `get` is 200
   - `put` is 204